mtwango/wordpress-plugin/README.md

 Composer plugin to symlink paths to create Composer based Drupal 7 installation.

-See more in Mona repository: https://github.com/druidfi/mona

-## Installation
+## Install / update

-To install the latest stable version of this component, open a console and execute the following command:
+To install / update the latest stable version of this component, open a console and execute the following command:

 ```
 $ composer require druidfi/mona-plugin